actuator-finance/Actuator-Docs/docs/actuatorToken/tokenomics.md

 ### Team Allocation

-25% (250,000,0000 ACTR) of the total token supply is reserved for the team to ensure long-term commitment and ongoing development support.
-This amount is initially minted to the team address at contract launch, however, the team will immediately deposit 100% of tokens to to a "Time Lock" contract where the tokens are locked.
-From there, the ACTR tokens are gradually unlocked over the course of three years and follows same unlock schedule to as the farms.
-This ensures the team control of ACTR tokens never exceeds 25% of the circulating supply at any point in time.
+25% (250,000,0000 ACTR) of the total token supply is initially minted to the team address at contract launch.
+1% of the 25% will immediately be sent to the Forge for reviewers and NFT holders.
+100% of the remaining ACTR tokens will be transferred to an immutable "Time Lock" contract where the tokens are locked.
+From there, the ACTR tokens are gradually unlocked over the course of three years and follow the same unlock schedule as the farms.
+This ensures the team control of ACTR tokens never exceeds 24% of the circulating supply at any point in time.
 This distribution is scheduled as follows:

-- **Year 1**: 116,000,000 tokens
+- **Year 1**: 111,360,000 tokens
-- **Year 2**: 83,000,000 tokens
+- **Year 2**: 79,680,000 tokens
-- **Year 3**: 51,000,000 tokens
+- **Year 3**: 48,960,000 tokens